s-rybonka/management_tool/code_reviews/general_code_review_results.md

 # Code Review Summary and Results

 ## Project Overview
-The project is following a modular architecture.
+The project is a Django-based backend application with multiple interconnected apps, following a modular architecture.
 The codebase appears to be well-structured with clear separation of concerns, but there are several areas that could benefit from improvements.

 ## General Code Review Summary